Improving health with the help of AI

 A new AI platform will fast-track novel medical interventions.

 Researching, developing and approving new drugs for the commercial market can take years and cost billions of dollars.
-Associate Professor Fatemeh Vafaee is from the School of Biotechnology and Biomolecular Sciences at UNSW Sydney, and Deputy Director of the UNSW Data Science Hub.
+Associate Professor Fatemeh Vafaee, from the School of Biotechnology and Biomolecular Sciences at UNSW Sydney, is also the Deputy Director of the UNSW AI Institute.
 She leads a research and development team who are working on building an advanced Artificial Intelligence (AI) platform to fast-track the discovery and development of new drug combinations.

 The platform will save the pharmaceutical industry time and money, while delivering targeted therapies to patients who are already in need.